 Paralegals belong to one of the most in-demand careers in today's job market.
 And paralegal schools are your direct route to a job in the legal industry.

-According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, employment of paralegals will grow 18 percent through 2020, about as fast as average for all occupations.
+According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, employment of paralegals will grow 17 percent through 2022, which is faster than average for all occupations.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 And students who have gone to one of the many convenient paralegal schools can find promising job opportunities across the country, from New York to California.

 School and Career Opportunities

 Depending on where you work, your job responsibilities may cover many different legal specialties or you might specialize in one area of the law.

 After you graduate from paralegal school, you'll find that some specializations are more common than others.
 Many paralegals practice in one of these areas:

 Along with strong job growth, the paralegal profession delivers some exciting rewards, including job flexibility and diverse career paths: work for a law firm, corporate legal department or government agency.
 Depending on where you work, your job responsibilities may cover many different legal specialties or you might specialize in one or two areas of law.